WebComponentsGuide/webcomponents.guide/learn/javascript/events-in-more-detail.md

 #### Adding multiple listeners

-The [previous section][events] showed how you can add an _Event listener_ with `.addEventListener()`, but you can add more than one!
+The [previous section][events] showed how you can add an _Event listener_ with `.addEventListener()`, but you can add more than one.
 In fact, you can use a single function to listen to multiple different event types, if they each have different names.

 Listeners are given the `Event` object, so the listener function can use that to determine which event type the listener